mmazzarolo/react-native-modal-datetime-picker/.github/CONTRIBUTING.md

 # Contributing to react-native-modal-datetime-picker

+Contribution to `react-native-modal-datetime-picker` are warmly welcome!
+Before you start, please keep in mind that the goal of this library is to be as consistent as possible with the native behaviour/style guidelines, so **it's highly lickely that we won't accept contributions that introduce customization options that goes against the native guidelines**.

 ## Development Process

 All work on React Native Modal Datetime Picker happens directly on GitHub.
 Contributors send pull requests which go through a review process.